The 9 Benefits of Apple Cider Vinegar [INFOGRAPHIC]

 How to Take Apple Cider Vinegar

 Since it’s acidic, you can take apple cider vinegar in small doses through drinking the liquid, or swallowing it in tablet form.
 Take If you are drinking it, take between 1 to 2 tablespoons of apple cider vinegar mixed in 8-16 ounces.
 I like to mix in lemon juice and honey to give it more flavor.
+Combined with intermittent fasting ACV has amazing benefits and apple cider vinegar does not break a fast so it's safe to drink if you are fasting.

 The acid can weaken your teeth so it’s best to use a straw so it doesn’t affect your teeth.
 You can drink it before or after a meal.
 I drink mine in the evening at 6 o’clock and take my wheatgrass juice in the morning.